Working with Applications

 Windows can also be directly moved to other workspaces.
 The bar will indicate all active workspaces as well as the currently focused workspace. super shift [0-9] will cause the currently focused window to be moved to the workspace number selected.

-Users can navigate to windows via super [0-9] but can also directly navigate to a specific window with super ctrl space .
+Users can navigate to a workspace with super [0-9] and can navigate to a specific window with super ctrl space .

 Quit an Application